wnijakowska/FluentBSL/README.md

 # Backend Setup

 The backend uses Express, and it will have to be ran alongside the frontend.
-Node.js must be installed on your device.
+Node.js must be installed on your device. node modules for the backend have been uploaded, however some could be missing still:
-For external node_modules that could be missing:
  - cd FluentBSL/backend/src
  - npm install
  - npm install typescript